 Since it’s a beautiful village, some couples decide to come there to take pre-wedding photos.
 And there was one couple on our boat:

 As I mentioned, it was getting late, and we started walking towards car parking.
 On our way we passed the main square (Marktplatz):

 And then we saw this woman as she was returning home after work.
 The unusual thing that she did not need to cross to the other side of the lake, but still preferred using the boat.

 We returned to the parking lot.
 The tariff was about 8 euro for almost the whole day (11 – 19).
 And we headed to B&B.

 Our B&B was in Gosau, which is about 10 min drive.

-When we drove in the morning to Hallstatt we used the same road (#166).
+When we drove in the morning to Hallstatt, we used the same road (#166).
 And I saw a stream with three small bridges.
-Since our way back was during the golden hour we decided to stop.
-And the following two photos is the result.
+Since our way back was during the golden hour, we decided to stop.
+And the following two photos are the result.

 The next morning, when the first rays of sun started hitting the land we saw this: